A Physical and Mathematical Framework for the Semantic Theory of Evolution: Three Classes of Living Beings

 Our desire to avoid excessive internal conflict in our evidence will have precisely the opposite effect: it will incline us towards enlarging or loosening our frame.
 For internal conflict is itself a form of interaction --- the most extreme form of it.
 And it too tends to increase as the frame is tightened, decrease as it is loosened.

 \end{quotation} Glenn Shafer \cite{shafer-76}, Ch.
 XII.

-Interestingly, this quote has a rationale for what Sherlock Holmes does --- tightening the FoD in order to highlight contradictions --- as well as what Dr. Watson does --- coarsening the FoD in order to arrive at a decision.
-Detective stories present us with contrived cases where the Sherlock Holmes are the heroes, but it is easy to think of simple everyday-problems where reasoning like Sherlock Holmes would lead to irrealistic plot theories.
-Moreover, even Sherlock Holmes resorts to coarsening the FoD as soon as he determines that certain details are irrelevant.
+Interestingly, this quote entails a rationale for what Sherlock Holmes does --- tightening the FoD in order to highlight contradictions --- as well as what Dr. Watson does --- coarsening the FoD in order to arrive at a decision.
+Both directions must be pursued in order to enrich the FoD and formulate novel hypotheses.
+Note that the FoD is no longer a passive recipient of incoming bodies of evidence, because Sherlock Holmes actively looks for new evidence in order to resolve contradictions.

-In the end, it is evident that albeit ET can offer a partial formalization of the interpretation of cultural codes, their inherent indeterminacy cannot be eliminated.
-Even social conventions are not a definitive solution, because although they often operate in the sense of stabilizing cultural codes \cite{dequech-01JEI}, they can at times work in just the opposite direction \cite{bylund-mccaffrey-17JBV}.
-Because of the explosion of possibilities generated by recursive mind-reading and the ambiguity of natural languages, cultural codes are likely to be the most unstable of all \cite{page-08JTP}.
+Note also that FoD tightening and coarsening occurs even in settings where mind-reading is unlikely to reach profound levels.
+Once evolution has endowed humans with ToM in order to manage complex societies \cite{dunbar-96}, humans apply it even in situations where simpler rules would suffice.
+Detective stories present us with contrived cases where the Sherlock Holmes are the heroes, but in everyday life, someone who treats any little issue the way Sherlock Holmes does is eventually ridiculed for being addicted to plot theories.

+Just like animals that are capable of anticipation should not be expected to make use of it, humans may often find it more profitable not to exploit their ToM capabilities, and in many practical situations even the ability to extrapolate may be unnecessary.
+Humans often resort to simple heuristics that downgrade their behaviour to the purely reactive mode of unicellular organisms, but quite often this is sufficient, and certainly less costly \cite{gigerenzer-todd-99}.